raquelcolares/Data-Science_Unimed-BH_DIO/README.md

 ## Course - Digital Innovation One

-My repository of the Data Science bootcamp by Digital Innovation One in partnership with Unimed BH
+This repository shows my projects during the Data Science bootcamp by Digital Innovation One (DIO) in partnership with Unimed BH.

+The following topics were covered in this immersion:

+* Onboarding
+* Python for Data Science
+* SQL and NoSQL database
+* Cloud Computer
+* Machine Learning